mdippery/blackout/README.md

 # Blackout

-Blackout is a Mac OS X menulet that lets you activate the screensaver with a single click.
+Blackout is a Mac OS X preference pane that lets you activate the screensaver with a single keystroke.

 ## That's it?

-Well, it lets you set a keystroke to activate the screensaver from the keyboard, too.
+What else did you expect?

 ## Can't I activate the screensaver with a hot corner?